oracle-livelabs/security/database/baseline/unified-auditing/basics-auditing.md

 ## Task 1: Leverage always-on mandatory audits

+Certain security-relevant activities are ALWAYS audited in the Oracle Database, and these include all activities until the database open.
+For a comprehensive list of such activites, refer to Oracle Database Security Guide section: [Activities That Are Mandatorily Audited](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/administering-the-audit-trail.html#GUID-AA781864-5756-464E-AFB6-675625AF0EF5).
+In this task you will learn to identify the always-on audited entries in the **`UNIFIED_AUDIT_TRAIL`** view.

 1. Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle*

     ````